Soda monitors data and helps you fix issues before it’s too late – TechCrunch

 With Soda, you can check data immediately and get the result.
 If the test doesn’t pass, you can programmatically react — for instance, you can stop a process and quarantine data.

 Today, the startup is also launching Soda Cloud.
 It’s a collaboration web application that gives you visibility in your data flows across the organization.
-This way, non-technical people can easily browse metadata to see whether everything seems to be flowing correctly.
+This way, nontechnical people can easily browse metadata to see whether everything seems to be flowing correctly.

 Basically, Soda customers use Soda SQL, a command-line tool that helps someone scan data, along with Soda Cloud, a web application to view Soda SQL results.